 Fig. S6.
 Targeted DMS-seq of SSE regions is concordant with their in silico predicted structures.

 (A) Mutation frequency by nucleotide in DMS-treated and non-treated cells.
-(B) Mutation density in predicted loop and stem regions of PLEC SSE-2 and the ERRFI1 SSE.
+(B) Mutation density in in silico predicted loop and stem regions of PLEC SSE-2 and the ERRFI1 SSE.
 (C) Correlation of mutation counts in DMS-seq experimental replicates.